 At SMA Marketing, we’ve developed a course and private community to help small business owners, writers, and entrepreneurs create a comprehensive digital marketing strategy.

-The Simplified Digital Marketing Course will take the guesswork out of implementing current digital marketing best practices.
-You'll remain confident you aren't missing steps like connecting your website to Google Analytics, developing a buyer persona, and establishing a multi-channel content marketing strategy.
-The best part is you'll have experts available to answer questions at every step you take.
+The Simplified Digital Marketing Course will take the guesswork out of implementing digital marketing best practices.
+You’ll remain confident you aren’t missing steps like connecting your website to Google Analytics, developing a buyer persona, and establishing a multi-channel content marketing strategy.
+This course will help align your strategic goals for your business with your online presence.